shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### ENV vars

-Unlike in previous versions, Symfony 4 [environments](https://symfony.com/doc/current/configuration/environments.html#executing-an-application-in-different-environments) are controlled by the `APP_ENV` ENV var.
-Even in the .yml configurations you can use ENV vars now.

-In the Dashboard you set [environment variables](/env-vars) for your App, which you can access from your code, e.g. to apply them in your config.
-To get you started quickly, we provide you with the following ENV vars by default:
+Symfony 4 [environments](https://symfony.com/doc/current/configuration/environments.html#executing-an-application-in-different-environments) are controlled by the `APP_ENV` ENV var.
+You can even use ENV vars in the .yml configurations now.
+To get you started quickly, we provide you with the following ENV vars by default when you have chosen the Symfony from the Software chooser when creating the App:

 ```osterei32
 APP_ENV=prod